 The weather on the Shantars changes quickly.
 To stay warm and enjoy all the activities, we recommend you to take the following things:

 I had used all these things during the trip.
-My luggage weight was 18 kg, but I could not lay out anything, as I knew that each item would be necessary.
+My luggage weight was 18 kg, but I knew that each item I took would be necessary.

 When at sea put on all the warm clothes you have.
 While standing on the shore, it’s difficult to understand what the weather is like at sea; there might be a great difference between the weather at sea and on the shore.
 Also, it’s better to wear all the layers before going to sea, as it might be not easy to put on something in a boat.
 While it’s not a problem to remove a layer if you are hot.